aditya-singh0/aditya-singh0/README.md

 ## 🚀 About Me

-I'm a **Data Engineer** with 3+ years of experience building distributed data pipelines and cloud-native analytics solutions.
-I specialize in creating scalable, reliable data workflows that handle everything from real-time streaming to massive batch processing.
+I'm a **Software Developer** with 3+ years of experience in backend systems and machine learning applications.
+I specialize in developing high-performance backend services, ML pipelines, and scalable data processing systems.

-- 🔭 Currently working at **Turbostart**, building PySpark pipelines for real estate analytics managing $50M+ in assets
+- 🔭 Currently working at **Turbostart**, building scalable backend architecture with Python/Django for SaaS platforms managing $50M+ in assets
-- 🌱 Passionate about **Big Data**, **Cloud Computing**, and **Machine Learning**
+- 🌱 Passionate about **Backend Development**, **Machine Learning**, and **Data Engineering**
-- 🎯 Experienced with **GCP**, **AWS**, and building production-grade data systems
+- 🎯 Experienced with **Django**, **Flask**, **MLOps**, and building production-grade systems
-- 💡 Love solving complex data challenges and optimizing pipeline performance
+- 💡 Love solving complex backend challenges and optimizing system performance
 - 🏆 Ranked **World #31** in Xiaomi Ode2Code and **Top 13%** globally in Google Kick Start

 ## 🛠️ Tech Stack